 POL 411 Constitutional Law I: Civil Liberties

 The focus of this course is the First Amendment and Civil Liberties.
 Through a review of U.S. Supreme Court cases, we will trace the various interpretations of the U.S. Constitution and the Amendments by examining the concepts of freedom of religion, speech, press, assembly and the right to privacy.
-Prerequisite: POL 201 or permission of the instructor.
+Prerequisites: junior or senior standing and POL 201 or permission of the instructor.
 POL 240 is recommended.
 Spring Term, every other year.

 POL 412 Constitutional Law II: Civil Rights

 The focus of this course is Civil Rights.
-Through a review of U.S. Supreme Court cases, we will trace the various interpretations of the U.S. Constitution and the Amendments that apply to topics such as the rights of the accused, search and seizure, racial discrimination, gender and juvenile issues, rights of prisoners and poor people, and political participation.
-Prerequisite: POL 201 or permission of the instructor.
-POL 240 is recommended.
+Through a review of U.S. Supreme Court cases, we will trace the various interpretations of the U.S. Constitution and the Amendments that apply to topics such as the rights of the accused, search and seizure, racial discrimina- tion, gender and juvenile issues, rights of prisoners and poor people, and political participation.
+Prerequisite: junior or senior standing and POL 201 or permission of the instructor, POL 240 is recommended.
 Spring Term, every other year.